 Medieval Period

 Arriving in the region, the Slavic tribe, the Croats, established their own nation in the seventh century.
 In Croatian, the ages denote the beginning of the Middle Ages.
-The Croatian kingdom peaked under King Tomislav to proceed in the eleventh century.
+The Croatian kingdom peaked under King Tomislav in the eleventh century.
 He brought several parts of Croatia together and effectively fought incursions from other kingdoms.

 Union with Hungary